 3.11 We organised a number of experience-sharing sessions and briefings and published newsletters regularly for members of 18 human resources managers' clubs established in different trades.
-We also published newspaper articles and comic strips, and placed advertisements in public transport network and periodic journals of major employers' associations and trade union federations, etc. to promote a culture on good human resource management and encourage employers to jointly cultivate a family-friendly working environment.
-In the year, we published a casebook on effective workplace communication to encourage employers and human resources personnel in all sectors to set up appropriate communication modes and mechanism having regard to the needs and circumstances of individual organisations.
-This will help foster cooperative and harmonious labour relations.
+We also published newspaper articles and comic strips, and placed advertisements in public transport network and periodic journals of major employers' associations and trade union federations to promote culture on good human resource management and encourage employers to jointly cultivate a family-friendly working environment.
+In the year, we revised and extensively promoted the "Code of Practice in Times of Typhoons and Rainstorms" for employers and employees pursuant to the Government's review of the handling of super typhoons.
+Employers and employees were advised to draw up as early as possible their work arrangements in times of adverse weather conditions for ensuring the safety of employees and smooth operation of establishments and maintaining good labour-management relations.